Home

 What the discovery of the dresser in Structure Eight proved to archaeologists was that it was more than a mere item of furniture and probably had ritual or religious significance.

-During the excavation, a complete grooved ware pot was found to have been set into the clay floor by the eastern wall of the central building.
+During the excavation, a complete Grooved Ware pot was found to have been set into the clay floor by the eastern wall of the central building.
 This pot, undecorated except for the rim area above ground, contained 14 flint nodules - a quantity that would have been regarded a treasure hoard at the time, given the scarcity of flint in Orkney.

-Changing religious practices
+Changing religious practices?

 But what was it for?